 Prior to travel

-- UpgradeMe points: An increased number and types of fares are available for Velocity Gold members to upgrade across the Virgin Australia network.
+- Access to additional reward seats: An increased number and types of fares are available for Velocity Gold members to upgrade across the Virgin Australia network.

 At the Airport